Date of Thesis Acceptance

 Keywords: Mindfulness, Emotion Regulation, Reappraisal, Mood

-Mood (Psychology) -- Psychological aspects, Valuation -- Case study -- Reappraisal, Emotions and cognition, Mindfulness -- Dialectical behavior therapy, Emotional states -- Sadness, Valuation -- Case study -- Reappraisal, Psychological studies, Emotion responses, Analysis of Variance -- Methods -- ANOVA, Whitman College 2016 -- Dissertation collection -- Psychology Department
+Mood (Psychology) -- Psychological aspects, Valuation -- Case study -- Reappraisal, Emotions and cognition, Mindfulness -- Dialectical behavior therapy, Emotional states -- Sadness, Valuation -- Case study -- Reappraisal, Psychological studies, Emotion responses, Analysis of Variance -- Methods -- ANOVA, Social sciences, Whitman College -- Dissertation collection 2016 -- Psychology Department

 Public Accessible Thesis